scipopt/gcg/doc/resources/install.md

 #### Compilation

-You can compile GCG with
+In the root folder of the scipoptsuite, you can then compile everything (you should execute them as root, if possible, to avoid certain errors) with:

+    make scipoptsuite
+    make gcg
-    make [options]
+    make install

-where the `[options]` are the same options as those from SCIP which is documented on the official SCIP homepage under http://scip.zib.de.
-For further options, consult the Makefile.

 # Manual Installation {#install-manually}
 Note that a manual installation is not recommended to new users.
-Its only benefit is the compatibility to your own code, if it was made with makefile instead of cmake.

 ### Step 1: Download everything
 Installing SCIP, SoPlex, ZIMPL, hMETIS, Bliss, and GCG manually requires <a href="http://www.or.rwth-aachen.de/gcg">GCG</a>, <a href="http://scip.zib.de/">SCIP</a>, <a href="http://soplex.zib.de/">SoPlex</a>, <a href="http://zimpl.zib.de/">ZIMPL</a>, and additionally <a href="http://www.tcs.hut.fi/Software/bliss/">Bliss</a> and <a href="http://glaros.dtc.umn.edu/gkhome/metis/hmetis/overview">hMETIS</a>.
 Let assume that all source code archives were saved within one folder, i.e.